 Disrupting Harm: Conversations With Young Survivors About Online Child Sexual Exploitation and Abuse

-Leveraging the unique and comprehensive evidence gathered, Disrupting Harm identifies practical and actionable solutions to protect children from sexual abuse and exploitation both online and offline.
-The country reports share the findings of children’s perceptions of and participation in various online practices, as well as expose their experiences of online child sexual exploitation and abuse across 13 countries: Kenya, Uganda, Thailand, Tanzania, Ethiopia, Philippines, Viet Nam, Namibia, Indonesia, Malaysia, Cambodia, Mozambique, and South Africa.
+Leveraging the unique and comprehensive evidence gathered, Disrupting Harm identifies practical and actionable solutions to protect children from sexual abuse and exploitation both online and in-person.
+The country reports share the findings of children’s perceptions of and participation in various online practices, as well as expose their experiences of technology-facilitated child sexual exploitation and abuse across 13 countries: Kenya, Uganda, Thailand, Tanzania, Ethiopia, Philippines, Viet Nam, Namibia, Indonesia, Malaysia, Cambodia, Mozambique, and South Africa.

 South Africa